Vicg853/VIcg853/README.md

 <br/>

-I'm a 19-year-old developer, coding since being 12, and I’m passionate about the whole-stack and computer science, Music (of any genre), and planes (I’m getting that pilot's license one day✈️, but for the moment, MSFS 2020 does the job).
+I'm a 19-year-old developer, pursuing a Computer Science degree, coding since being 12, passionate about it and the whole-stack, Music (of any genre), and planes (I’m getting that pilot's license one day✈️, but for the moment, MSFS 2020 does the job).

 <br/>